PsyTeachR/ads-v1/docs/appendix-d-datatypes.md

 ## Basic data types

 Data can be numbers, words, true/false values or combinations of these.
-In order to understand some later concepts, it's useful to have a basic understanding of <a class='glossary' target='_blank' title='The kind of data represented by an object.' href='https://psyteachr.github.io/glossary/d#data-type'>data types</a> in R: <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a>, <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a>, and <a class='glossary' target='_blank' title='A data type representing TRUE or FALSE values.' href='https://psyteachr.github.io/glossary/l#logical'>logical</a>, as well as the special classes of <a class='glossary' target='_blank' title='A data type where a specific set of values are stored with labels; An explanatory variable manipulated by the experimenter' href='https://psyteachr.github.io/glossary/f#factor'>factor</a> and date/times.
+The basic <a class='glossary' target='_blank' title='The kind of data represented by an object.' href='https://psyteachr.github.io/glossary/d#data-type'>data types</a> in R are: <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a>, <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a>, and <a class='glossary' target='_blank' title='A data type representing TRUE or FALSE values.' href='https://psyteachr.github.io/glossary/l#logical'>logical</a>, as well as the special classes of <a class='glossary' target='_blank' title='A data type where a specific set of values are stored with labels; An explanatory variable manipulated by the experimenter' href='https://psyteachr.github.io/glossary/f#factor'>factor</a> and date/times.

 ### Numeric data